Predoctoral Research Fellowship

 Information for Applicants

 Penn Development Research Initiative/DevLab@Penn (PDRI-DevLab) at the University of Pennsylvania invites applications for its predoctoral fellowship program.
-The program provides hands-on research experience to early career researchers, expand the representation of researchers from low and lower-middle income countries in international development research, and provide a pathway for students who otherwise might find it difficult to make the transition to globally competitive PhD programs.
-We encourage applications from recent BA, BS, MA, or MS graduates with a strong desire to attend a top global PhD program in the social sciences; we particularly encourage applications from first generation college students.
+The program provides hands-on research experience to early career researchers, expand the representation of researchers from around the world in international development research, and provide a pathway for students to make the transition to globally competitive PhD programs.
+We encourage applications from recent BA, BS, MA, or MS graduates with a strong desire to attend a top global PhD program in the social sciences.
 We welcome applicants from a wide variety of research backgrounds and do not require a particular country focus or expertise.
 The predoctoral researchers will work on PDRI-DevLab research projects, receive mentorship from Penn faculty, and take classes.
-The combination of applied research and traditional coursework qualify fellows for an F-1 student visa.

 Applicants should send the following materials: